 Wainwright’s catalogue includes eight albums and two DVDs to date, and he has appeared on numerous soundtracks and compilations, as well as collaborating with artists like Elton John, David Byrne, Rosanne Cash and Keane.
 His latest recording, All Days Are Nights: Songs For Lulu, was released in April 2010 to critical success with People Magazine dubbing the album Critic’s Choice noting Wainwright 'brings the album to a beautifully intimate level with just voice, piano and some deeply personal lyrics.
 Bravo.'
 And Billboard Magazine thought Rufus’s 'solo piano accompaniment highlights his extremely adaptable voice…a single piano is all that’s needed to show off his immense vocal talent.'
 Rufus’s other recent successes include two live recordings (from his Release the Stars tour titled, Milwaukee At Last!!! and Rufus Does Judy at Carnegie Hall, nominated for a Grammy and released concurrently with a live DVD, Rufus!
 Rufus!
 Rufus!
 Does Judy!
 Judy!
 Judy! which captured his celebrated Judy Garland tribute performance at the London Palladium in 2007), and the album Release the Stars which went Gold in Canada and the U.K. A career spanning box set, House of Rufus, was released in July and Rufus is currently putting the finishing touches on a pop record produced by Mark Ronson titled Out of the Game, out internationally 23 April 2012 and stateside 8 May 2012.

-There are four wheelchair positions located at the rear of stalls with room for one companion to sit alongside.
+There are four wheelchair positions located at the rear of the Stalls, with room for one companion to sit alongside.
 This area is accessed by our wheelchair lift, which Front of House staff will be available to assist where necessary, and would also be happy to purchase drinks and merchandise on your behalf.

 Anyone that transfers from a wheelchair to a seat must be able to walk to the nearest fire exit unaided.
 Wheelchairs that are not needed during the show will be stored safely away by our Front of House staff.